YemenOpenSource/Yemen-info/README.en.md

 ✅ Several formats such as CSV, XLSX (Microsoft EXCEL format), XML, YAML, and SQL formats.

+✅ A Readme file in Arabic and English languages.

 ## TODO

 - [ ] Add script to convert JSON file programmatically to: CSV, XML, XLSX, YAML, SQL.